PriyaGanesan2/Final-Project-statistical-Modelling-with-Python/README.md

 Kurtosis:                       3.949   Cond.
 No.                     4.07e+03
 ==============================================================================

-Notes:
-[1] Standard Errors assume that the covariance matrix of the errors is correctly specified.
-[2] The condition number is large, 4.07e+03.
-This might indicate that there are strong multicollinearity or other numerical problems.

 4. Stretch: can you think of a way to turn the above regression problem into a classification one?
 Without coding, can you sketch out how you would cast the problem specifically, and lay out your approaches?
 5. https://github.com/PriyaGanesan2/Final-Project-statistical-Modelling-with-Python/blob/60bbaeff0219cfcc4c7c5d1eaea6ef7b7721e3b8/Final-Project-statistical-Modelling-with-Python/notebooks/model_building.ipynb